Germany is relatively unexplored by British campers and campervanners – or so it seems.

 Using the Rough Guide to Germany and Neil MacGregor’s Germany: Memories of a Nation to help us, we made no plans, but went where the mood took us.

-The start was ominous.
+The start of our German camping trip was ominous.
 We set off as terrible storms and floods hit Europe.
-But, over the course of a month – and between cloudbursts – the sun came out on an eye-opening trip.
+But, over the course of a month – and between cloudbursts – the sun came out on an eye-opening journey and a surprising country.

 Two nights in Bruges

 Our journey began with an overnight wild camp in Hampshire – made stealthy thanks to a new arrangement we’ve found for the downstairs bed of our VW California Beach (find out more about that here).
 Then, a choppy ferry ride from Dover to Dunkirk and a short drive to Bruges.

 We stayed at Camping Memling in the suburbs.
 It’s a really well-organised site that’s fairly quiet (even when busy) and is perfectly located for all the sights, a Carrefour supermarket and a bio supermarket.

 It’s a 15-minute cycle ride into the city, which is a complete pleasure in a place that’s so flat and so cycle-friendly.
 There are cycle lanes almost everywhere and drivers naturally give way and give you space.
 If you don’t cycle, there are buses from the site too.